davidsusu/regexbee/README.md

 ```

 In this example `'p1'` and `'p2'` are used multiple times.

-Then, you can use a `java.util.Map` for substituting named parameters:
+You can use a `java.util.Map` for substituting named parameters:

 ```java
 Map<String, BeeFragment> parameters = new HashMap<String, BeeFragment>();